 BBHS is in a big transition phase, so please stay tuned and thanks for your patience!

 Big Bend Hot Springs is currently CLOSED until further notice.
 We are working hard on the process of completing a huge list of Shasta County-required permits, repairs, and code upgrades.
 Please send us your ideas.

-Things are going well at BBHSP, as we continue to rise above each challenge and continue to chip away at our goals (for more information about BBHSP Goals, please see: http://www.bigbendhotsprings.org/?page_id=57).
-We received our first building permit since 2010, and are currently working on constructing a community building for yoga classes and other meetings that is a framed with home-milled lumber, and features partially straw bale walls with rammed-earth footings and Natural Hydraulic Lime plaster.
+Things are going well at BBHSP, as work continues to overcome each challenge and continue to chip away at our goals (for more information about BBHSP Goals, please see: http://www.bigbendhotsprings.org/?page_id=57).
+We received a building permit for, and are currently working on constructing a community building for yoga classes and other meetings that is a framed with home-milled lumber, and features partially straw bale walls with rammed-earth footings and Natural Hydraulic Lime plaster.
 We recently replaced the pedestrian bridge (mostly to bring utility lines across the creek), and crews finished constructing three large water tanks, as we build a complex new potable/cold and hot spring water systems, which involve the biggest challenges and largest jobs for reopening.
 For more information, please click on “Progress”, in the menu bar, near the top of this page.
 Stay tuned…

 Our BBHSP “Community Newsletter,” has many details about our latest work to re-open Big Bend (Lahlahpismah) Hot Springs, so you are invited to read each issue.
 Paper copies of each new issue are distributed in Big Bend.
 Digital PDF copies (you can read on screen, download, and/or or print your own) are available on this web site- click on “Newsletter” at the top of this page.